 Using this dedicated methodology, he has successfully helped people suffering from all levels of dry eyes who travel to our institute from all over the world.
 He explains that the tear film is actually about 7 microns thick and is made up of three layers:

-- The Innermost, Mucin Layer (produced by the Conjunctival Goblet cells on the surface of the eye) and this layer makes the tear film “Stick” to the eyeball.
+- The Innermost, Mucin Layer (produced by the Conjunctival Goblet cells on the surface of the eye) this layer makes the tear film “Stick” to the eyeball.

 Dr. Gulani classifies Dry eyes at various levels for eye care practitioners based on severity, symptomatology, cause and vision impact.

-- Deficient: decreased production of one or multiple tear film layers.
+- Deficient: Decreased production of one or multiple tear film layers.

-- Evaporative: excessive loss due to anatomical, physiological, and lifestyle impact factors
+- Evaporative: Excessive loss due to anatomical, physiological, and lifestyle impact factors.

 - The tear film is actually dependent on the nerve sensation of the cornea (that is why people have Dry eyes following a certain kind of Lasik surgery where the nerves get cut during surgery) and inflammatory cycles related to allergy, infections etc.